Methods & Materials

 This innovated the Romans to form a structural material, also known as opus caementicium, for use where quarried stone would previously have been used.
 The earliest known extensive use of cast stone dates from around 1138 and can be found in the medieval fortified city of Carcassonne, in France.
 Lintels resembling natural stone were cast from natural aggregates and lime-pozzolan cement and used in the repair of the walls of the fortified city.

-We use these ancient dry cast stone methods and fine quality limestone components, which resemble natural Portland stone in colour and open porous texture.
+We use these ancient semi-dry cast stone methods and fine quality limestone components, which resemble natural Portland stone in colour and open porous texture.
 The dry mixture is compacted by hand into a mould and once cured by natural means, the ornament is then released from its mould and further refined and finished by hand, using traditional stone masonry hand tools.
 The resulting porous texture allows for ideal conditions, in which lichens and mosses will rapidly establish, giving the ornament the much-desired patina appearance of an original weathered and aged antique.
 In the initial stages of curing and ageing, the phenomenon of efflorescence, or lime bloom, will occur but this is temporary and will disappear with time as the result of normal weathering

 Interested? browse Our garden & Planter Collection!